exameets-1/skillverse/public/markdown-blogs/why-java-full-stack-may-not-be-the-right-choice.md

 - **Career support** including resume and interview prep
 - **Honest timeline expectations** (45-90 days for fundamentals, not "complete full-stack")

-Many learners succeed better when they focus on web fundamentals first—building a strong foundation in HTML, CSS, and JavaScript before diving into complex frameworks.
+Many learners succeed better when they focus on web fundamentals first-building a strong foundation in HTML, CSS, and JavaScript before diving into complex frameworks.
 This approach builds confidence and ensures you understand why things work, not just how to copy code.

 ---

 ## Final Thoughts

-The goal isn't to bash Java—it's a powerful, established language with excellent career prospects **for the right person at the right time**.
+The goal isn't to bash Java-it's a powerful, established language with excellent career prospects **for the right person at the right time**.
 However, the aggressive marketing of Java Full Stack courses to complete beginners often sets them up for frustration and failure.

 **Choose wisely.
 Choose based on data, not hype.**